What is Better: Buying or Renting a Water Heater? Comparing Pros and Cons

 Additionally, the rental agreement typically includes professional installation and setup, reducing the initial burden and ensuring a hassle-free process.
 This makes renting a water heater a convenient and cost-effective choice for many households.

-A significant perk of renting a water heater is that maintenance and repair services are typically included in the rental agreement, offering renters peace of mind and financial predictability without extra charges.
+A significant perk of renting a unit is that maintenance and repair services are typically included in the rental agreement, offering renters peace of mind and financial predictability without extra charges.

 This arrangement ensures any water heater issues are swiftly handled by the rental company, relieving renters from the inconvenience of managing maintenance or unexpected breakdowns.